iotaledger/iota-wiki/docs/learn/wallets/firefly-wallet.md

 ### What are wallets in Firefly?

-Wallets in Firefly are like a bank account and a personalized stock portfolio all in one!
+Wallets in Firefly are like a bank account and a personalized stock portfolio all in one.
 And in that sense, wallets always belong to a specific profile of your Firefly application.
-You can view your wallet balance and transactions, send and receive funds instantly, measure your wallet and token value over time, and check your wallet activity by month!
+You can view your wallet balance and transactions, send and receive funds instantly, measure your wallet and token value over time, and check your wallet activity by month.

 ### Can I change profile names after I created the profile?